Visual Identity Standards

 In addition to providing recognizable symbols that create brand consistency for the university, all registered MSU symbols generate licensing revenue for Mississippi State.
 Popular, appealing and unique MSU symbols bring great returns to the university in terms of institutional visibility and funds that support university scholarships and programs.

 To accomplish its goals, the committee worked with the university's licensing group, LRG of Winston-Salem, N.C., and Joe Bosack Design Co. of Pottsville, Pa., a firm specializing in brand identity development.
-Symbols generated by the Joe Bosack Design Group were approved in October, 2008 by then-Interim President Vance H. Watson.
+Symbols generated by the Joe Bosack Design Company were approved in October, 2008 by then-Interim President Vance H. Watson.